kovidgoyal/calibre/manual/develop.rst

         git pull upstream

-You should also keep an eye on the |app| `development forum
+You should also keep an eye on the calibre `development forum
 <http://www.mobileread.com/forums/forumdisplay.php?f=240>`_.
 Before making
 major changes, you should discuss them in the forum or contact Kovid directly (his email address is all over the source code).